Tiger can still 'grind it out with the best of them'

 - American distracted by spectator at 13th hole

-- Either Jason Day or Alex Noren will take $1.2 million prize
+- Jason Day wins Monday's playoff to take $1.2 million prize

 (CNN)Tiger Woods took solace in the fact that he can still "grind it out with the best of them," after he secured his best full-field finish at a PGA Tour event in more than two years.